jroell/gpt-researcher/docs/docs/gpt-researcher/pip-package.md

 🌟 **Exciting News!** Now, you can integrate `gpt-researcher` with your apps seamlessly!

-## Steps to Install GPT Researcher
+## Steps to Install Vurvey Researcher

 Follow these easy steps to get started: